 - Rheumatoid arthritis

-The main difference between the two types of arthritis is that osteoarthritis is a painful, degenerative joint disease that often involves hips, knees, neck, lower back or small joints of the hands.
+The main difference between the two types of arthritis is that osteoarthritis is a painful, degenerative joint disease that often involves hips, knees, neck, lower back, or small joints of the hands.
 In contrast, rheumatoid arthritis is an autoimmune inflammatory disease that involves various joints: fingers, thumbs, wrists, elbows, shoulders, knees, feet, ankles.

 Osteoarthritis is known as the most common form of arthritis among older individuals and is one of the most frequent causes of physical disability among older adults.
-Osteoarthritis occurs when the tissue that cushions the ends of the bones with the joins, known as cartilage, breaks down and wears away.
+Osteoarthritis occurs when the tissue that cushions the ends of the bones with the joints, known as cartilage, breaks down and wears away.
 This results in the bones rubbing together, causing a grinding sensation.
 The most common symptoms of knee and hip arthritis include: